tryriot/take-home/README.md

    }
 }
 ```
-- Data can be any JSON object and can contain encrypted fields.
+- Data can be any JSON object.
 - If the provided signature matches the computed signature, the response code should be `204`; otherwise, it should be `400`.